Initial jobless claims decrease to 350,000 for the week ended October 18

 Historically, real estate prices have tracked very closely with incomes.
 In fact, up until the real estate bubble burst, the ratio of median home price to median income remained in a relatively tight range of 3.2x to 3.6x.
 So if unemployment is rising, there’s little upward pressure on wages, which tends to be negative for home prices.
 Plus, the unemployed are unable to qualify for a mortgage, so the pool of buyers shrinks.

 Initial jobless claims are back to pre-bust normalcy

 We recently had a sub-300,000 print on initial jobless claims, which was the lowest since May 2007, but this was due to a technical issue—two states were having computer issues and under-reported claims.
-It appears that the California distortion has finally cleared.
+California is apparently still having issues.

 Before the housing bust, initial jobless claims averaged around 356,000 from 1990 to 2007.
 This doesn’t indicate a healthy economy, where claims are below 300,000.
 Given that some of the economic indicators are starting to turn downward, initial jobless claims may rise again.

 For all the fears about increasing unemployment from the sequester, so far there has yet to be any visible effect.
 Homebuilders noted that skilled construction workers are in short supply, and that they’re having to pay up for talent.
 This bodes well for the labor market going forward.